Meet the Team

 Centre Founder, Senior YSC Practitioner & YSC Teacher Trainer: SriDevi Denisa Vulkova

 Denisa is the founder of MahaDevi, its lead teacher, Yoga for the Special Child (YSC) teacher trainer and senior YSC practitioner for Europe.
-Denisa has practiced yoga since she was 13 and trained with the Sivananda school.
-She met Sonia Sumar in 2009, trained with her and has been teaching YSC since 2009.
-She set up the MahaDevi Yoga Centre in 2016.
+Denisa has practiced yoga since she was 13.
+Initially she trained with the Sivananda yoga school.
+She met Sonia Sumar in 2009, trained with her and has been teaching YSC method and studying with Sonia Sumar since then.
+She set up the MahaDevi Yoga Centre in 2015.
 Denisa holds a BA in Fine Art from Central Saint Martins and an Art Therapy Foundation from the Association of Art Therapists (AAT).

 Managing Director: Benjamin Eydmann